harmony-one/s/progress/rikako-hatoya.md

+2024-01-25 Thu: Researched 90+ Harmony community projects in depth, noting down their github activity, cheking their Twitter feeds, open source status, and researching other relevant projects developed by the organization.
+Updated to the [same notion page](https://www.notion.so/harmonyone/Master-Sheet-88c9a7016be04cb4a711cd97a53ec703) as yesterday.

 2024-01-24 Wed: Researched approximately 100+ projects/apps integrating Harmony network.
 Looked at their app, open source status, EVM compatibility, and researched relevant (forked projects).
 Updated [here](https://www.notion.so/harmonyone/Master-Sheet-88c9a7016be04cb4a711cd97a53ec703)

 2024-01-23 Tue: Assisted Julia with the Telegram embedded wallet (searched relevant chain names on CoinGecko and added them as transaction options).
 Looked into/worked on debugging the setup for our forked iOS Telegram.
 Reverse searched for "1666600000" on GitHub and researched ecosystem projects using our mainnet (added to [Notion](https://www.notion.so/harmonyone/Master-Sheet-88c9a7016be04cb4a711cd97a53ec703).)